-Click New application registration, and fill in the properties:
+Click New registration, and fill in the properties:

-Click Create at the bottom of the page.
+Click Register at the bottom of the page.

 You should now see the WorkflowGen Plus registered application's overview page.

-In the API Access section, click Required permissions, then click Add.
+In the API permissions section, click Add a permission.

 You've now successfully registered the WorkflowGen Plus mobile application to your Azure AD.
 Take note of the information you'll need later on: